-Near its top the model is $5-10^{\circ}$ C warmer than observed because of a momentum damping [Hansen et al., 1983] applied to the model's top layer, the "sponge layer."
-This sponge layer absorbs vertically propagating waves forced from below and allows a large time step to be used for the numerical integration of the model's dynamical processes which keeps the model from suffering linear computational instability.
+Near its top the model is 5-10 °C warmer than observed because of a momentum damping (Hansen et al. 1983) applied to the model's top layer, the "sponge layer".
+This sponge layer absorbs vertically propagating waves forced from below and allows a large time-step to be used for the numerical integration of the model's dynamical processes which keeps the model from suffering computational instability.

-In all seasons in the lower stratosphere the model is $10^{\circ}-20^{\circ}$ C colder than observed in the Northern Hemisphere and $15^{\circ}-25^{\circ}$ C colder in the Southern Hemisphere.
+In all seasons the model is about 10°C colder than observed in the lower polar stratosphere in the Northern Hemisphere and about 15°C to 20°C colder in the lower polar stratosphere in the Southern Hemisphere.
 These cold biases are common to many other GCMs.
-In SON and DJF the model is $5^{\circ}-15^{\circ}$ C warmer than observed in the middle and upper polar stratosphere in the Northern Hemisphere.
-In MAM and JJA the model is $5^{\circ}-20^{\circ}$ C warmer than observed in the mightere.
+In SON and DJF, the model is about 6°C to 10°C warmer than observed in the middle and upper polar stratosphere in the Northern Hemisphere.
+In MAM and JJA, the model is about 6°C to 15°C warmer than observed in the upper polar stratosphere in the Southern Hemisphere.
 These warm biases do not exist in most other GCMs.
-Usually, systematic cold biases exist throughout the model atmosphere in the polar-night region, with a larger bias appearing in the upper stratosphere near 10 hPa [c.g., Hamilton et al., 1995].
-However, the Berlin Troposphere-Stratosphere-Mesosphere (TSM) GCM has a warm bias similar to that of the UIUC 24-L

-Figure 13.
-Latitude-altitude distributions of zonal-mean temperature (K) for winter (DJF), spring (MAM), summer (JJA) and fall (SON), simulated (left), observed (middle), and the differences between the simulated and observed (right).
-The contour interval is 5 K for all panels, with ± 2.5 K contours added for the difference panels.
-Negative differences are shaded.
-The observed temperatures below 10 hPa are from the NCEP/NCAR Reanalysis, averaged from 1979 through 1995, and above 10 hPa from the COSPAR International Reference Atmosphere 1986 (CIRA-86) [Rees et al., 1990].

-ST-GCM in the polar stratospheres.
-Langematz and Pawson [1997] found that the warm bias in the Berlin TSM-GCM is primarily due to the inaccurately simulated radiative heating, which may result from a cooling-to-space approximation for longwave radiative transfer above 20 hPa.
-As shown by the sensitivity studies in section 2.2.5, the warm bias in the Northern Hemisphere in the UIUC ST-GCM is caused by the use of the Palmer et al. [1986] GWD parameterization.
+Usually, systematic cold biases exist throughout the model atmosphere in the polar-night region, with a larger bias appearing in the upper stratosphere near 10 hPa (e.g., Hamilton et al. 1995).
+However, the Berlin Troposphere-Stratosphere-Mesosphere (TSM) GCM has a warm bias similar to that of the UIUC 24-layer ST-GCM in the polar stratospheres.
+Langematz and Pawson (1997) found that the Berlin TSM-GCM simulates temperature higher than observed in the polar region in the Northern Hemisphere in DJF.
+Near 30 hPa the bias is as much as 10°C. However, cold biases similar to those in most other GCMs exist in the Berlin TSM-GCM in the southern-hemisphere polar region in JJA.
+Langematz and Pawson (1997) attributed the warm bias primarily to the inaccurately simulated radiative heating, which may result from a cooling-to-space approximation for longwave radiative transfer above 20 hPa.
+Pawson et al. (1999) found that changing the strength of Rayleigh friction and the number of model layers to which Rayleigh friction was applied makes the Berlin TSM-GCM produce very different temperature structures near the North Pole.
+Rayleigh friction is used in the uppermost model layers of the Berlin TSM-GCM in the mesosphere to represent the unresolved subgrid-scale gravity-wave drag.
+No other gravity-wave-drag parameterizations are used.
+Langematz and Pawson (1997) found that increasing the number of layers to which Rayleigh friction is applied leads to an increase of temperature by 13°C at 30 hPa.
+For the UIUC 24-layer ST-GCM, the warm bias exists in the middle and upper polar stratosphere in both hemispheres.
+As shown by the sensitivity studies in Section 2, the warm bias in the Northern Hemisphere is caused by the use of the Palmer et al. (1986) GWD parameterization.
 Without the parameterization, a cold bias prevails.
-The warm bias in the Southern Hemisphere is caused by the simulated larger-than-observed intensity of air-mass sinking in JJA [Rozanov et al., 1999b].
+The warm bias in the Southern Hemisphere is caused by the simulated larger-than-observed intensity of air-mass sinking in JJA (Rozanov et al. 1999a,b).